easychessanimations/gobbit/README.md

 - **Portability** is important for me.
 Go is a very portable language, building for a given platform only takes setting two environment variables before running the build command ( the same is not true for C/C++, building for Linux under Windows is close to impossible ).
 Go is also a pretty low level language ( though not as low level as C/C++ ), so it allows creating a fast native executable.
 Go compiler has a WASM port, which allows running the engine in the browser.

-- The engine was inspired by an existing bitboard Go language engine [Zurichess](https://bitbucket.org/zurichess/zurichess/src/master/) which is listed on [CCRL](https://ccrl.chessdom.com/ccrl/4040/cgi/engine_details.cgi?print=Details&each_game=1&eng=Zurichess%20Neuchatel%2064-bit) and is rated 2800 there.
+- The engine was inspired by an existing Go language bitboard engine [Zurichess](https://bitbucket.org/zurichess/zurichess/src/master/) which is listed on [CCRL](https://ccrl.chessdom.com/ccrl/4040/cgi/engine_details.cgi?print=Details&each_game=1&eng=Zurichess%20Neuchatel%2064-bit) and is rated 2800 there.
 Many ideas were taken over, however not slavishly.

 # Variants

 Supported variants are Standard, [8-Piece](https://www.chessvariants.com/rules/8-piece-chess) and Atomic.

+# Protocol

+The engine operates on a useful fraction of the [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html).
+Only analysis features are supported, the engine has no time management and it cannot be used to play a live game.

 # Online